 This works very well for our bodies in short bursts—but, over time, it creates a vicious cycle.

-When the body is on high alert, it limits activity in the prefrontal cortex—the area of the brain that controls higher-order thinking abilities.
-All our energy goes toward monitoring details in our surroundings rather than analyzing, evaluating, creating and problem solving.
+When the body’s on high alert, all our mental energy goes toward monitoring details in our surroundings rather than analyzing, evaluating, creating and problem-solving.

-The result is that we do not plan well or think clearly when we are stressed.
+The result is that we don’t plan well nor think clearly when we’re stressed.
 We have to concentrate harder and respond faster to get the same tasks finished.
 This is enormously draining.
 Fatigue then makes us more susceptible to stress, increasing cortisol in our bodies and further lowering our capacity to focus.
 In this state, even small sounds such as the electronic ping of a text message can be perceived as an alarm.

 Focus and How Your Brain Works

 Your ability to focus your attention is the result of highly complex executive functioning (EF) skills.
 These skills are literally the self-management systems of the brain directing you to show what you know, do what you choose to do and pay attention at the right times.
 Focusing well requires several of these EF skills to operate simultaneously.
-For example, when you are focused, this system:
+For example, when you’re focused, this EF system:

-Although these brain functions operate simultaneously, this does not mean that the human brain is wired to do two things at once.
+It seems miraculous that these brain functions operate simultaneously and in such a fast-paced, coordinated way.
+But there are limits.
+Contrary, to what people think, the human brain is not wired to do two things at once.

 Multitasking Is Seductive

-Contrary to the way we operate in modern society, evidence is mounting that efficient multitasking is a myth.
-Just because we can switch between tasks does not mean that our brains are able to process the information quickly or accurately.
+However, evidence shows that multitasking is a myth.
+Just because we can switch between tasks doesn’t mean our brains are able to process information quickly or accurately.

-The fact is executive functioning in the human brain does not include the ability to do two things well simultaneously.
+The fact is: executive functioning in the human brain doesn’t include the ability to do two things well simultaneously.
 Let’s be clear.
-Multitasking is not actually doing multiple things at once; it is switching between tasks repeatedly.
-For example, when you are writing a presentation and answering email or phone calls every few minutes, you are really engaging in a continual pattern of disruption and refocus.
-The brain is not designed to do this effectively.
-Studies have shown that it actually takes far longer than was once thought to refocus after you have been distracted.
+Multitasking is not actually doing multiple things at once; it’s switching between tasks repeatedly.
+For example, when you’re writing a presentation and answering email or phone calls every few minutes, you’re really engaging in a continual pattern of disruption and refocus.
+Studies show that it actually takes far longer (than we once thought) to refocus after being distracted.

-According to some estimates, it can easily take up to 40% longer to complete projects when you are constantly interrupted than when you maintain a specific focus.
+Not only that, another Studies showed that self-proclaimed multitaskers were incorrectly perceiving their own efficiency.
+They actually made more mistakes, remembered items less well and took more time to complete their tasks than they thought. (check the link) In fact, it was found that it can easily take up to 40% longer to complete projects when you are constantly interrupted than when you maintain a specific focus.